nicobao/cv-cover/README.md

 #### Build specific letters

-Run `./build-cover-letters.sh letter-name-1 letter-name-2` to build letter `letter-name-1`, `letter-name-2`.
+Run `./build-cover-letters.sh letter-name-1 letter-name-2` to build letter `letter-name-1` and `letter-name-2`.

 For example, to apply to Acme Inc, create `private/cover-letters/acme.tex` with your cover letter content, and then run `./build-cover-letters.sh acme` to build only this specific letter.

 ## Examples of private folder

-An example of files in private folder is available in the `./example` folder.
+An example of files in private folder is available in the `example/` folder.

 ## License